Focus That Pays: Guard 20 Hours Weekly and Hit $50K Months for $35K–$50K Operators

 Track expected value per protected hour.

-You can’t improve what you don’t measure.
-And you won’t defend what you can’t prove works.
+You can’t improve what you don’t measure, and you won’t defend what you can’t prove works.

 A course creator making $31,000/month implemented protected time but couldn’t tell if it worked.
 “I think I’m more productive?”